-Mechanical engineer Melissa Covel ’07, holder of three U.S. patents, joined the Sigma Design team in December 2016.
+Mechanical engineer Melissa Covel ’07 who is the holder of three U.S. patents, joined the Sigma Design team in December 2016.

-Katherine Garrett ’91, director, Share Housing First has retired after 15 years of dedicated service to the homeless community in Vancouver.
+Katherine Garrett ’91 director of Share Housing First has retired after 15 years of dedicated service to the homeless community in Vancouver.

-Justin Jenks ’14 was hired to the accounting staff of Geffen Mesher.
+Justin Jenks ’14 was hired to the accounting staff of Geffen Mesher & Co.

-James Swanger retired after serving as a District Court judge since 2005.
+Judge James Swanger retired after serving in the U.S. District Court since 2005.

 Sheryl Bateman ’95 joined the board of directors of the Humane Society for Southwest Washington.
 Bateman is owner and president of Allied Fastening Supply Inc., a Vancouver-based distributor of construction and industrial supplies.